Frequently Asked Questions

 What is Mossart?
 Is it alive?

 Mossart is made from moss that has been preserved, coloured, and fitted in a pattern or design.
-Several types of moss can be used, including reindeer moss, sheet moss and pole moss, each preserved using all natural oils and dyes.
-Mossart can be designed to incorporate a logo or pattern, making it a popular choice for offices looking to add biophilic design elements to their workspace.
+Several types of moss can be used, including reindeer, sheet, and pole moss, each preserved using all-natural oils and dyes.
+Mossart can be designed to incorporate a logo or pattern.
+Therefore making it a popular choice for offices looking to add biophilic design elements to their workspace.
 While the moss is no longer living, it is real moss.
 Preserved moss requires no maintenance, and has a lifetime of about 10 years.
 Costs vary according to the size of the piece and the complexity of the design, please contact us for a customized quote.

 How do green roofs and living walls contribute to green building certifications?